spellshape/cli/docs/versioned_docs/version-v0.25.2/guide/04-nameservice/03-types.md

     By default, generic CRUD messages are scaffolded.
 However, you've already created messages specifically for this blockchain, so you can skip message creation with the `--no-message` flag.

-The `ignite scaffold map whois name value price --no-message` command created and modified several files:
+The `spellshape scaffold map whois name value price --no-message` command created and modified several files:

 * `proto/nameservice/whois.proto`